yumorishita/LiCSBAS/README.md

+**Unfortunately, this LiCSBAS repository cannot be updated since 2022 for a reason.
+Data downloading in step01 no longer works because of a critical system change in the COMET-LiCS web portal in June 2024.
+Please use [LiCSBAS2](https://github.com/yumorishita/LiCSBAS2) or [COMET-version LiCSBAS](https://github.com/comet-licsar/LiCSBAS) which are maintained instead.**

 # LiCSBAS

 LiCSBAS is an open-source package in Python and bash to carry out InSAR time series analysis using LiCSAR products (i.e., unwrapped interferograms and coherence) which are freely available on the [COMET-LiCS web portal](https://comet.nerc.ac.uk/COMET-LiCS-portal/).

 Users can easily derive the time series and velocity of the displacement if sufficient LiCSAR products are available in the area of interest.
 LiCSBAS also contains visualization tools to interactively display the time series of displacement to help investigation and interpretation of the results.

-Unfortunately, this LiCSBAS repository cannot be updated since 2022 for a reason.
-There are some known issues listed [here](https://github.com/yumorishita/LiCSBAS/issues/244).
-If you encounter an error, please see the [known issues](https://github.com/yumorishita/LiCSBAS/issues/244) or search [other issues](https://github.com/yumorishita/LiCSBAS/issues).
-You can also use [LiCSBAS2](https://github.com/yumorishita/LiCSBAS2) or [COMET-version LiCSBAS](https://github.com/comet-licsar/LiCSBAS) which are maintained.

 [<img src="https://raw.githubusercontent.com/wiki/yumorishita/LiCSBAS/images/comet-lics-web.png"  height="220">](https://comet.nerc.ac.uk/COMET-LiCS-portal/) <img src="https://raw.githubusercontent.com/wiki/yumorishita/LiCSBAS/images/sample_vel.png"  height="220">  <img src="https://raw.githubusercontent.com/wiki/yumorishita/LiCSBAS/images/sample_ts.png"  height="220">